Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 - 23.03.16  Modifications: resourceloader of MW, hybrid solution where javascript of ckeditor is injected directly on page while wysiwyg related javascripts are loaded using resourceloader of MW, variable $wgFCKEditor_delay_addonloadhook of LocalSettings.php removed.
 Source files of ckeditor seem to require setting $wgResourceLoaderDebug = true; in LocalSettings.php.
 Version 1.5.6_0 [B551+22.03.2016].

 - 28.02.16  Modifications because of MW1.26: replaced deprecated calls of sajax_do_call and addOnloadHook.
-Known issue: async. loading of javascript files by MW1.26 may cause wysiwyg fail when page is opened for editing => variable $wgFCKEditor_delay_addonloadhook of LocalSettings.php can be used to define delay in ms as temporary fix for this (f.ex 1000 = delay of 1s).
+Known issue: async. loading of javascript files by MW1.26 may cause Wysiwyg fail when page is opened for editing => variable $wgFCKEditor_delay_addonloadhook of LocalSettings.php can be used to define delay in ms as temporary fix for this (f.ex 1000 = delay of 1s).
 Version 1.5.6_0 [B551+22.02.2016].

-- 29.11.15  Fixed handling of space indented text (in MW wikitext mode) resulting pre- block in wysiwyg mode (related to class _fck_mw_lspace and variable _inLSpace).
+- 29.11.15  Fixed handling of space indented text (in MW wikitext mode) resulting pre- block in Wysiwyg mode (related to class _fck_mw_lspace and variable _inLSpace).
 Version 1.5.6_0 [B551+29.11.2015].

-- 06.11.15  Fixed version data of WYSIWYG.
+- 06.11.15  Fixed version data of Wysiwyg.
 Version 1.5.6_0 [B551+02.11.2015].

 - 02.11.15  Fixed special characters of image names in wfSajaxGetImageUrl (by Aarakast 29.04.15).
-Cancelled previous File- prefix modification, because it is reserved for images in WYSIWYG.
+Cancelled previous File- prefix modification, because it is reserved for images in Wysiwyg.
 Version 1.5.6_0 [B551+02.11.2015].

 - 01.11.15  Fixed copy-paste issue with table cells (by VA).
 Fixed File- prefix to act as link.
 Version 1.5.6_0 [B551+01.11.2015].

-- 30.10.15  Modifications with table captions: added attribute support, fixed error which caused WYSIWYG to crash with table caption.
+- 30.10.15  Modifications with table captions: added attribute support, fixed error which caused Wysiwyg to crash with table caption.
 Version 1.5.6_0 [B551+30.10.2015].

 - 25.10.15  Updated version of CKeditor source files to version 4.5.4 [revision d4677a3].
 Moved source- files of CKeditor-WYSIWYG into ckeditor_source- directory, removed old plugins and other files, updated compile-minify instructions.
 Fixed error of previous WYSIWYG versions from [B551+31.01.2015] to [B551+19.10.2015] which prevented WYSIWYG to start in source mode.
 Version 1.5.6_0 [B551+25.10.2015].

 - 19.10.15  Update of CKEditor from version 4.5.1 [revision a513a92] to CKeditor 4.5.4 [revision d4677a3] (_source directory was not yet updated).
 In About- dialog of CKeditor, show also info about version of WYSIWYG.
 Version 1.5.6_0 [B551+19.10.2015].

-- 01.09.15  Show names of categories in wysiwyg mode (by Varlin 28.07.15).
+- 01.09.15  Show names of categories in Wysiwyg mode (by Varlin 28.07.15).
 Fixed double click of category element and tooltip of category button in menu.
 Workaround to avoid manual modifications because of "protected property OutputPage".
 Version 1.5.6_0 [B551+01.09.2015].

 - 07.07.15  Fixed in link dialog: when editing existing external link without separate display text (just save, no modifications), display text was changed to something like this "[1]".
 Version 1.5.6_0 [B551+07.07.2015].